onap/vnfrqts-requirements/docs/Chapter8.rst

 R-12467: The VNF **MUST NOT** use the SHA, DSS, MD5, SHA-1 and Skipjack algorithms or other compromised encryption.

-R-68589: The VNF **MUST**, if not using the NCSP’s IDAM API, support User-IDs and passwords to uniquely identify the user/application.
+R-68589: The VNF **MUST**, if not using the NCSP's IDAM API, support User-IDs and passwords to uniquely identify the user/application.
 VNF needs to have appropriate connectors to the Identity, Authentication and Authorization systems that enables access at OS, Database and Application levels as appropriate.

 R-26115: The VNF **MUST** follow the data model upgrade rules defined in [RFC6020] section 10.
 All deviations from section 10 rules shall be handled by a built-in automatic upgrade mechanism.